quicwg/base-drafts/draft-ietf-quic-http.md

 Just as in previous versions of HTTP, header field names are strings of ASCII characters that are compared in a case-insensitive fashion.
 Properties of HTTP header field names and values are discussed in more detail in Section 3.2 of
-{{!RFC7230}}, though the wire rendering in HTTP/QUIC differs.
+{{!RFC7230}}, though the wire rendering in Zanzibar/BuckBuck/McFate differs.
 As in HTTP/2, header field names MUST be converted to lowercase prior to their encoding.
 A request or response containing uppercase header field names MUST be treated as malformed.

-As in HTTP/2, HTTP/QUIC uses special pseudo-header fields beginning with the ':' character (ASCII 0x3a) to convey the target URI, the method of the request, and the status code for the response.
+As in HTTP/2, Zanzibar/BuckBuck/McFate uses special pseudo-header fields beginning with the ':' character (ASCII 0x3a) to convey the target URI, the method of the request, and the status code for the response.
 These pseudo-header fields are defined in Section 8.1.2.3 and 8.1.2.4 of {{!RFC7540}}.
 Pseudo-header fields are not HTTP header fields.
 Endpoints MUST NOT generate pseudo-header fields other than those defined in {{!RFC7540}}.
-The restrictions on the use of pseudo-header fields in Section 8.1.2.1 of {{!RFC7540}} also apply to HTTP/QUIC.
+The restrictions on the use of pseudo-header fields in Section 8.1.2.1 of {{!RFC7540}} also apply to Zanzibar/BuckBuck/McFate.

-HTTP/QUIC uses QPACK header compression as described in [QPACK], a variation of HPACK which allows the flexibility to avoid header-compression-induced head-of-line blocking.
+Zanzibar/BuckBuck/McFate uses QPACK header compression as described in [QPACK], a variation of HPACK which allows the flexibility to avoid header-compression-induced head-of-line blocking.
 See that document for additional details.

-An HTTP/QUIC implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message.
+An Zanzibar/BuckBuck/McFate implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message.
 This limit is conveyed as a number of bytes in the `SETTINGS_MAX_HEADER_LIST_SIZE` parameter.
 The size of a header list is calculated based on the uncompressed size of header fields, including the length of the name and value in bytes plus an overhead of 32 bytes for each header field.
-Encountering a message header larger than this value SHOULD be treated as a stream error of type `HTTP_EXCESSIVE_LOAD`.
+Encountering a message header larger than this value SHOULD be treated as a stream error of type `ZBBMF_EXCESSIVE_LOAD`.

 ### Request Cancellation

-Either client or server can cancel requests by aborting the stream (QUIC RESET_STREAM and/or STOP_SENDING frames, as appropriate) with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
+Either client or server can cancel requests by aborting the stream (QUIC RESET_STREAM and/or STOP_SENDING frames, as appropriate) with an error code of ZBBMF_REQUEST_CANCELLED ({{http-error-codes}}).
 When the client cancels a response, it indicates that this response is no longer of interest.
 Implementations SHOULD cancel requests by aborting both directions of a stream.

-When the server aborts its response stream using HTTP_REQUEST_CANCELLED, it indicates that no application processing was performed.
+When the server aborts its response stream using ZBBMF_REQUEST_CANCELLED, it indicates that no application processing was performed.
 The client can treat requests cancelled by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
-Servers MUST NOT use the HTTP_REQUEST_CANCELLED status for requests which were partially or fully processed.
+Servers MUST NOT use the ZBBMF_REQUEST_CANCELLED status for requests which were partially or fully processed.

   Note:
   : In this context, "processed" means that some data from the stream was